libgdx/gdx-liftoff/Troubleshooting.md

 A good option for cross-platform building is to keep the language level on 11 (supported by everything except RoboVM).
 This works even on Android; even with its requirements for Java 17 in other places, using a toolchain JDK 11 seems to keep away from those requirements.
-A JDK 17 may still be needed for other parts of an Android build.
+A JDK 17 or higher may still be needed for other parts of an Android build.

 Version 1.12.1.7 does not use toolchains because some simpler ways to accomplish the same things became feasible.